elijahcruz12/larakit/README.md

 ## Installing Dev Packages

-You can install packages like the Debugbar or Laravel-Ide-Helper simply be running the `install` command:
+You can install packages like the Debugbar or Laravel-Ide-Helper simply be running it's `install` command:

 ```
-    larakit install <item>
+    larakit install:<item>
 ```

 If you want to view the list of items you can install with the above command, run the `install:list` command: